More New Wholesale Products from The ASD Wholesale Trade Show

 Here is a link to the full article - http://www.theblaze.com/stories/2014/04/18/why-does-this-retail-chain-use-a-special-code-on-its-price-tags/

 Then one of my readers responded with this information about other store's price codes:

 I am not that big a fan of website eCommerce marketing as I used to be.
-This is because of all the changes with the big search engines such as Google and Bing that really favour the larger companies and websites.
+This is because of all the changes with the big search engines such as Google and Bing that really favor the larger companies and websites.
 It can be extremely difficult for a small website to gain traction.
 But if you do want a website, one of my readers put me on to a service called Presta Shop.
 That link will take you to a demo page where you can see a free demo of both the front office and back office of a Presta Shop website.

 Lets get started with this monthís articles: